FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 == FreeImage build instructions
 FreeImage source files are required.
 Get the source from http://sourceforge.net/projects/freeimage/files/Source%20Distribution .
-The output files of different platform will be put in the same directory "dist".
+The output files of different platform will be put in the same directory "Dist".
 Make sure it is cleaned before each build.
 See following sections before build.

 = Patching
 Use additional source above to replace specific parts of FreeImage source by directly copying(and overwriting existed files) to "Source/LibJPEG", "Source/ZLib" and "Source/LibPNG" respectively.
 Copy all files except this document in this directory to the source directory and overwrite original files before building the library.
-It is now required to replace the original header file "FreeImage.h" for building the library, though the content of header file "FreeImage.h" is actually equivalent with the original file before b456.
+It is now required to replace the original header file "FreeImage.h" in "Source" directory by header in "3rdparty/include" for building the library, though the content of header file "FreeImage.h" is actually equivalent with the original file before b456.

 = DS
 Currently only building on Windows is tested.